Heat current and entropy production rate in local non-Markovian quantum dynamics of global Markovian evolution: EPR, heat current and heat current deficit in lone-qubit Markovian limit

 Up to an additive quantity related to the quantum mutual information \cite{Cover, Zurek},

-of the whole state \(\rho_{12}\), the heat current deficit and total heat current deficit are the same quantities defined for the EPR, viz. the EPR deficit and the total EPR deficit.
+of the whole state \(\rho_{12}\), the heat current deficit and total heat current deficit are the same quantities that can be defined for the EPR, viz., the EPR deficit and the total EPR deficit.
 The heat current deficit and the total heat current deficit will help us understand the dynamics of heat flow in the entire system, and how much of it can be looked upon as due to individual intercommunication of the qubits with the bath.
-This will assist us to get an idea of the dynamics of power dissipation of the system to the environment.
-One remembers here a similar exercise performed for work extraction by global and local heat engines \cite{Oppenheim, Horodecki, Sen, Modi, Bera}.
+This will help us to get an idea of the dynamics of power dissipation of the system to the environment.
+We recall a similar exercise performed for work extraction by global and local heat engines \cite{Oppenheim, Horodecki, Sen, Modi, Bera}.